National Fascisti

 The National Fascisti (NF), renamed British National Fascists (BNF) in July 1926, were a splinter group from the British Fascisti formed in 1924.
 In the early days of the British Fascisti the movement lacked any real policy or direction and so this group split away with the intention of pursuing a more definite path towards a fascist state.
 The group had 60 members at its creation, and around 500 at its height.

 Formation

 The National Fascisti's leader was Lieutenant Colonel Henry Rippon-Seymour.
 Members of the National Fascisti were dressed in black shirts in imitation of Benito Mussolini and his followers and received some military drilling, although membership was much too small for them to pose any real threat.
 Despite their frustrations at the lack of policy from the British Fascisti their own ideas were fairly banal, with vague calls for a government of experts being about as far as they went.
 Strongly anti-communist, they argued that their aim was to "smash the reds and pinks".
-Anti-Semitism, which at that point was absent from British Fascisti policy, also played a role in the new group.
+Antisemitism, which at that point was absent from British Fascisti policy, also played a role in the new group.
 They also called for "racial purity" and the consolidation of the British Empire.